Rafs-kk/LunaGC/README.md

 # LunaGC-6.0.0 WIP

+# STATUS: Since 6.2 has started, I no longer have 6.1 client meaning I cannot test whatever I change and cannot fix stuff for example fishing which is just extremely and unnecesarily hard to fix without a packet log of said version (6.1).
+If there's anyone that is willing to put up with my testing requests, I will attempt to fix said issues, so let me know either through an issue/discord if you have my username.

+# ABOUT 6.2 (and beyond): I will not continue to update this ps to upcoming versions due to lack of motivation, time and other reasons, unless heavily and I mean heavily requested, I will attempt to make a minimal 6.2 ps but I don't think anyone would want to use it.

 # Notice: Development halted in favor of the upcoming release (6.1 [ Check the [6.1.0 branch](https://github.com/pmagixc/LunaGC/tree/6.1.0) ] )

 ## Updated version of Grasscutters, with some new features implemented.